larymak/Python-project-Scripts/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-People *love* thorough bug reports.
+People love thorough bug reports.
 I'm not even kidding.

 ## Use a Consistent Coding Style
+You can check [here](https://docs.python-guide.org/writing/style/) for more information about a good coding style.
+It's important to respect and follow it up to keep good practices.
+If it's difficult for you please, take in consideration use `flake8`

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.